xyproto/algernon/README.md

 ##### Set

 ~~~
-// A Redis-backed Set (takes a name, returns an object)
+// A Redis-backed Set (takes a name, returns a set object)
 Set(string) -> userdata

 // Add an element to the set